Knowing where to draw the line

 Well, seeing as you asked ...

 For years, on the quiet, David French and I have been producing our own magazine: As Above So Below.
 It's an eclectic mixture of spoof articles, features, adverts, de-classifieds and cartoons.
-Our subject matter is equally diverse - religion, philosophy, natural medicine, environmentalism conspiracies, politics, consumerism - you name it and if we can find an angle, we'll have a go.
+Our subject matter is equally diverse - religion, philosophy, natural medicine, environmentalism conspiracies, politics, consumerism - you name it and if we can find an angle, we'll have a go at it.

 The plan had always been to use the magazine as a springboard to greater things - scriptwriting, books and all manner of media experiments.
 So in 2004, I collated a collection of our pithiest sayings and sent them off to various Little Book publishers.
 Crombie Jardine said they were interested but their acquisitions budget was spent for the year, and invited us to resubmit in the future.
 As no one else (Michael O'Mara, Summersdale, Pocket Books, etc) wanted to take us up, we bided our time.